varshithaga/language_translator_using_machine_learning/README.md

-### English to French Translator with Speech and GUI
+# Translator with Speech and GUI
-This is a Neural Machine Translation (NMT) project that translates English sentences to French using a Sequence-to-Sequence (Seq2Seq) model with LSTM layers.
+This is a Neural Machine Translation (NMT) project that translates English sentences to French,Spanish using a Sequence-to-Sequence (Seq2Seq) model with LSTM layers.
 It includes a Tkinter GUI, text-to-speech (TTS), and speech-to-text (STT) functionalities for user interaction.

 ## 🚀 Features
 <pre>